aldotobing/pdf-compress/README.md

 # 📄 PDF Compressor

 **Easily compress your PDFs in seconds!
 This lightweight, fast, and user-friendly tool makes handling PDFs hassle-free.
-All processes run entirely on the client side, ensuring your files never leave your device.**
+All processes run entirely on the client side.
+Your files are processed locally and never leave your device, ensuring maximum privacy and security.**

 ## 🚀 Features